-Pursuant to the Agency Agreement, the Issuer has appointed the Agent to act as its agent to offer for distribution in the Selling Jurisdictions, on a commercially reasonable efforts basis, 6,650,000 Shares at a purchase price of \$0.30 per Share for aggregate gross proceeds to the Issuer of \$1,995,000 under the Offering, subject to the terms and conditions of the Agency Agreement.
-The Offering is subject to receiving subscriptions for 6,650,000 Shares.
-The

-Agent may enter into selling arrangements with other investment dealers and offer selling group participation at no additional cost to the Issuer.
+Pursuant to the Agency Agreement, the Issuer has appointed the Agent to act as its agent to offer for distribution in the Selling Jurisdictions, on a commercially reasonable efforts basis, a minimum of 4,000,000 Shares and a maximum of 5,000,000 Shares at a purchase price of \$0.25 per Share for aggregate gross proceeds to the Issuer of \$1,000,000 in the event of the Minimum Offering and \$1,250,000 in the event of the Maximum Offering, subject to the terms and conditions of the Agency Agreement.
+The Offering is subject to receiving subscriptions for 4,000,000 Shares.
+The Agent may enter into selling arrangements with other investment dealers and offer selling group participation at no additional cost to the Issuer.
 The Issuer will pay an 8% cash commission (the "Agent's Commission") to the Agent from the gross proceeds realized from the sale of the Shares under the Offering.
 In addition, the Issuer has agreed to grant to the Agent, as additional compensation, non-transferable common share purchase warrants (each an "Agent's Warrant") that will entitle the Agent to purchase such number of common shares (each an "Agent's Warrant Share") of the Issuer that is equal to 8% of the aggregate number of Shares sold under the Offering.
-Each Agent's Warrant will entitle the holder to purchase one Agent's Warrant Share at an exercise price of \$0.30 per Agent's Warrant Share until the date which is 24 months after the Listing Date.
+Each Agent's Warrant will entitle the holder to purchase one Agent's Warrant Share at an exercise price of \$0.25 per Agent's Warrant Share until the date which is 24 months after the Listing Date.
 The Issuer has further agreed to pay to the Agent a cash corporate finance fee (the "Corporate Finance Fee") of \$30,000.
 This Prospectus qualifies the distribution of the Agent's Warrants.